APHA-CSU/btb-phylo/ViewBovineDataFlow.md

 ### ViewBovine criteria
 For ViewBovine, the submission filtering is based on `Outcome` and `Ncount`:
 1. All non "Pass" submissions, i.e. where `Outcome` != "Pass" are filtered.
 This is a default filter in the [filter_samples.py](https://github.com/APHA-CSU/btb-phylo/blob/main/btbphylo/filter_samples.py) module!
 1. An `Ncount` threshold is applied where submissions that have higher than the threshold `Ncount` are filtered out.
-These thresholds are clade specific and are defined in the [CladeInfo.csv](https://github.com/APHA-CSU/btb-phylo/blob/main/CladeInfo.csv)
+These thresholds are clade specific and are defined in the [CladeInfo.csv](https://github.com/APHA-CSU/btb-phylo/blob/main/accessory/CladeInfo.csv) file
+1. Predefined outliers are excluded.
+These outliers are defined in the [outliers.txt](https://github.com/APHA-CSU/btb-phylo/blob/main/accessory/outliers.txt) file

 ## 3. Consistify